eimaam/nigeria-states-lga-api/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are 100% welcome! ❤️ Please feel free to submit a Pull Request & it'd be reviewed asap!

 ## 📧 Support